| How to convert text to a table -or- convert a table to text or to a merge data file

 describes how to create a table from tabular

-text (text separated by tabs), or text in parallel columns, or text in paragraphs.
-(See the next section.)
+text (text separated on each line by tabs, indents, or spaces), or text in parallel columns, or text in paragraphs.
+(See the Section 1 below.)

 You can also do the reverse: E.g., convert a table

 to text, or to a merge data file.
-(See the second section below.)
+(See Section 2 below.)

-[Ln Brk] codes instead of hard return [HRt] codes to end lines of text.
+[Ln Brk] codes instead of hard return [HRt] codes to end the lines of text.
 (Sometimes this

 is done by the user with <Ctrl+Shift+L>, and sometimes it is done